dalipiec/prototypes-qad-ee/xmldaemon-adv/Readme.md

 # Advanced shell script to import exchange rate from ECB bank into QAD EE
-One-line bash shell script (.sh) and XSLT transformation script, to import multiple currency exchange rates from ECB bank into QAD ERP via XMLDaemon import functionality.
+One-line bash shell script (.sh) and accompanying XSLT transformation script, to import multiple currency exchange rates from ECB bank into QAD ERP via XMLDaemon import functionality.

 ## Files:
 ecb3.sh - bash shell script (adjust it to your needs)